This story has been updated. It was originally published on November 15, 2020.

-To enable Vanish Mode, all you have to do is swipe up inside a conversation—anything that’s subsequently posted will disappear as soon as the chat is closed.
-When you open it back up, nothing posted in Vanish Mode will be there.
+To enable it, all you have to do is swipe up inside a conversation—anything that you or the person you’re chatting with post will disappear as soon as you close the chat.
+When you open it back up, you won’t see anything sent after you activated vanish mode.
 Swipe up again to turn it off.

-Other people can take screenshots in Vanish Mode, but you’ll be notified if they do.
-This option will also show up in Facebook Messenger once you’ve merged your accounts, replacing the secret message option we covered above.
+Other people can take screenshots in vanish mode, but you’ll be notified if they do.

-WhatsApp has also recently added disappearing messages for its mobile apps on Android and iOS.
-You can use this feature inside any conversation in the platform, though if it’s a group chat, only the admins will be able to turn this function on or off.
+WhatsApp also has disappearing messages in its mobile apps on Android and iOS.
+You can use this feature inside any conversation on the platform, though if it’s a group chat, only the admins will be able to turn this function on or off.

-To enable disappearing messages, from inside a chat, tap the contact or group name at the top, and choose Disappearing messages.
-Anything that’s sent while the mode is enabled gets automatically deleted after seven days, while anything sent while the mode is disabled just stays in the chat history as normal.
+To enable disappearing messages, from inside a chat, tap the contact or group name at the top, or the three-dot menu in the top right corner of the screen, and choose Disappearing messages.
+Anything you or the people you’re chatting with send while the mode is on will vanish automatically after seven days.
+When the feature is off messages, stickers, reactions and everything you share will stay in the chat history as normal.